agapoff/Lumper/README.md

 `--cookie-file` or `-c` - explicit Jira cookie file location.

 Lean back in you chair and prepare for a very long process.

+## After the job

+Issue links are the last things copied over.
+If anything failed during the process and you had to start back again using `--skip`, then the links for the skipped issues may have been missed.

+The `./syncLinks.pl` script can be used to sync the issue links which may have been skipped.
+This should only be run if all of the issues migrated came over with the same number.

 ## Things To Remember
 ### Restrictions For Some Fields
 `Summary` - the title of your ticket will be cropped according to Jira restriction (max 255 symbols)